Certify as an Oxygen Advantage® Functional Breathing Instructor

 Is there an exam?

 Yes.
 The exam consists of 70 multiple-choice questions.
 You can complete this in one sitting or over several sitting.
-Upon completion of the exam, you must also submit two case studies

 Do I receive a physical certificate?